jgmenu/jgmenu/docs/manual/jgmenu.1.md

 :   If set, csv-generators will output ^root() instead of ^checkout().
     This results in a single window menu, where submenus appear in the same window.
-This is currently only supported by pmenu.
+This is supported by apps and pmenu.

 `csv_no_dirs` = __boolean__ (default 0)

 :   If set, csv-generators will output applications without any director
     structure.
-This is currently only supported by pmenu and lx.
+This is supported by apps, pmenu and lx.

 `csv_i18n` = __string__ (no default)